Keep us updated

 Once the email with contact details has been received there will be a return contact to obtain further information.

 Members of staff or their household members who meet the criteria and are able to be transported by car to the test centre (it is a drive through-only testing facility) will be offered a booking at the appropriate location when the next available slot is free.
 If you do not have access to a car to go to either site, please discuss this with your line manager who will look at alternative options with you.

 Results are sent directly to the member of staff and not to their employing organisation.

-Please remember the test is only viable up to 5 days after a patient first shows symptoms.
-It is of great importance that you begin the process of requesting a test without any delay, ideally from day one of showing symptoms.
+The test is only viable up to 5 days after a patient first shows symptoms.
+It's of great importance that you begin the process of requesting a test without any delay, ideally from day one of showing symptoms.

 Guidance for employers and business on coronavirus is available from the government, which includes the Business Emergency Relief Fund.

 Government advice also includes key worker guidance and changes to DBS ID checking guidelines.
 There is also interim guidance on DBS and other recruitment checks from the Care Quality Commission.